 Students are expected to be honest in all academic endeavors.
 Students will adhere to the following Academic Honesty Policy.
-Any student violating this policy will be reported to the Dean of Students and shall be subject to discipline and / or suspension.
+Any student violating this policy will be reported to the Dean of Students and shall be subject to discipline and /or suspension.

-- Scholastic dishonesty shall constitute a violation of these rules and regulations and is punishable as prescribed by COM board policies. - Scholastic dishonesty shall include, but not be limited to cheating on a test, plagiarism and collusion. - "Cheating on a test" shall include: - a.
-Copying from another student's test paper - b.
-Using test materials not authorized by the person administering the test - c.
-Collaborating with or seeking aid from another student during a test without permission from the test administrator - d.
-Knowingly using, buying, selling, stealing or soliciting in whole or in part, the contents of an unadministered test - e.
-The unauthorized transporting or removal, in whole or in part, of the contents of the unadministered test
+- Scholastic dishonesty shall constitute a violation of these rules and regulations and is punishable as prescribed by COM board policies. - Scholastic dishonesty shall include, but not be limited to cheating, plagiarism and collusion. - "Cheating" shall include, but not limited to: - 1.
+Copying from another student's test or class paper; - 2.
+Using test materials not authorized by the person administering the test; - 3.
+Collaborating with or seeking aid from another student during a test without permission from the test administrator; - 4.
+Knowingly using, buying, selling, stealing or soliciting in whole or in part, the contents of an event intended to be graded; - 5.
+Substituting for another student, or permitting another student to substitute for one's self, to complete any event intended to be graded; - 6.
+Falsifying documentation submitted for purposes of obtaining a grade or course credit; and

-- f.
-Substituting for another student, or permitting another student to substitute for one's self, to take a test - g.
-Bribing another person to obtain an unadministered test or information about an unadministered test - "Plagiarism" shall be defined as the appropriating, buying, receiving as a gift or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work - "Collusion" shall be defined as the unauthorized collaboration with another person in preparing written work for fulfillment of course requirements
+- 7. Altering the contents of a test or any assigned grades. - "Plagiarism" shall be as the appropriating, buying, receiving as a gift or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work - "Collusion" shall be defined as the unauthorized collaboration with another person in preparing written work for fulfillment of course requirements